kiichi/riotjs4-examples/README.md

 ## Implementation

-You can login using any credentials.
+You can login using any credentials (type anyting in username and password).
 All dummy data files are located under /api/ folder.
 I saved external libraries under /vendor/.
 I was also playing around with Akita.
 I implemented a breadcrumb which you can push some item, and pop when you go back.
 Try to click "Friends" section of details page.